Galapagos Islands Adventure: In Darwin's Footsteps

 Day 3

-After we’ve landed in the spectacular Galápagos archipelago, a transfer will take you straight to the port where your home-away-from-home for the next few days is docked – our comfortable expedition ship Santa Cruz II.
+After breakfast, a short flight will take you to Baltra Island in the spectacular Galápagos archipelago.
+A transfer brings you straight to the port where your comfortable expedition ship MS Santa Cruz II awaits.

 Day 4